 First, let’s check in and see if you pass the test.
 Here is a Self-Test you can take to determine if adrenal fatigue is your underlying cause.
-Or maybe you do not have adrenal fatigue, yet you are just not handling stress well.
+Email the results to email@example.com if you would like the doctors evaluation.

 There are other underlying causes of fatigue that must be ruled out, such as low-level anemia, sub-optimal thyroid function, nutrient deficiencies, heavy metal toxicity and sex hormone imbalance.
 Testing may be needed if one of these causes is suspected.
 Don’t worry, I use functional medicine or optimal function ranges, not “normal” ranges to determine imbalances.

 Ok, so here are some clues for you.
 Some of the common things I hear from patients that may make me suspect adrenal fatigue ….

 - “I get dizzy when I stand up quick”

 - “I cannot handle stress like I used to”

 - “I wake up and feel as if I haven’t slept”